 Bruce is a PhD candidate at the School of Private and Commercial Law, supervised by Dr. Heng Wang and Dr. Kayleen Manwaring.
 His thesis focuses on Chinese and US data governance, concentrating on user devices' cross-border data flows in the context of data protection and data security frameworks.
 Prior to his PhD candidacy at UNSW, he obtained his LLM from Tsinghua University School of Law, writing his thesis on Chinese infrastructure REITs and 5G small cell densification, and was awarded the First Prize for International Students.
 He also holds a JD degree from Brooklyn Law School.

 Bassina joined UNSW as in 2009 after a decade as a human rights litigator and clinical legal educator in New York, Mumbai, and Sydney.
-Bassina established, and currently directs, the UNSW Human Rights Clinic and is founding Co-Director of the global Migrant Worker Justice Initiative.
-Bassina has led numerous national and global research teams on the rights of migrant workers in Australia, Asia, the US and globally, working closely with civil society, trade unions, business, governments, donors, and international organisations.
-Her research establishes an evidence base and theoretical...
+She is the founding Co-Executive Director of the Migrant Justice Institute, a global not-for-profit organisation that partners with UNSW Law.
+Bassina was founder and Director of the UNSW Human Rights Clinic from 2009 to 2019.
+Bassina has led numerous national and global research teams on the rights of migrant workers in Australia, Asia, the US and globally, working closely with civil society, trade unions, business, governments, donors, and international...

 BA(Hons), LLB(Hons), LLM(Hons), MJur(Hons) (Sydney); GDLP (College of Law); PGCAP (London); PhD (ANU); FHEA

-Dr Alexandra George joined the UNSW Law Faculty in 2007, having had earlier academic appointments at Queen Mary, University of London, the University of Wales, Swansea and the University of Exeter in the UK.
-She has also worked at the European University Institute, Florence, Italy and at the University of Sydney, has practised as an intellectual property and media lawyer, was Associate to Justice MF Moore in the Federal Court of Australia and the Industrial Relations Court of...
+Dr Alexandra George specialises in intellectual property law.
+She joined the UNSW Faculty of Law & Justice in 2007, having had earlier academic appointments at Queen Mary, University of London, the University of Wales, Swansea, and the University of Exeter in the UK.
+She has also worked at the European University Institute (EUI), Florence, Italy and taught courses at the University of Sydney, the National University of Singapore, and Tsinghua University in Beijing, China.
+She has...

 Tahlia Gordon is a PhD Candidate at the University of New South Wales.
 Tahlia’s PhD topic is focused on the effect of non-lawyer ownership and investment in law firms on legal professionalism.